Hanover Trolley Trail

 Hanover Trolley Trail Description

-The Hanover Trolley Trail is being built along the 16-mile corridor of the York-Hanover Trolley Line that ran between the two cities in the early 1900s.
-Currently, about a quarter of that distance is open in two disconnected trail segments.
+The Hanover Trolley Trail is currently 5.5 miles in two disconnected trail segments.
+The trail is being built along the 16-mile corridor of the York-Hanover Trolley Line that ran between the two cities in the early 1900s and along the abandoned Genesee & Wyoming rail line.

 Parking and Trail Access